ployground/bsdploy/docs/index.rst

 A FreeBSD system that wants to be managed by BSDploy will need to have `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ installed, as well as `Python <http://python.org>`_ and must have SSH access enabled (either for root or with ``sudo``).

-.. note:: Strictly speaking, BSDploy only needs Python for the initial configuration of the jailhost.
+.. note:: Strictly speaking, BSDploy only needs Python for the initial :doc:`configuration </narr/configuration>` of the jailhost.
 If you chose to perform that step yourself or use a pre-existing host, you won't need Python on the host, just ezjail.

-BSDPloy can take care of these requirements for you during bootstrapping but of course you can also use it to manage existing machines that meet those three requirements.
+BSDPloy can take care of these requirements for you during bootstrapping but of course you can also use it to manage existing machines that already meet them.

-BSDPloy currently only supports FreeBSD 9.2 (although in theory any 9.x should work) but not yet FreeBSD 10.
+BSDploy currently only supports FreeBSD 9.2 (although in theory any 9.x should work) but not yet FreeBSD 10.
 But that is only a matter of time.
 We can't wait to use it on 10 ourselves :-)

 Client requirements